rammurat/mobx-poc-components/README.md

-# Application Name - "mobx-poc"
+# Application Name - "mobx-poc-components"

-A base project POC developed using basic reactjs and mobx using Ecma 6.
+Components driven by Mobx and React JS library using Ecma 6.
 This set-up is using web-pack tool to run application and test components.
+This components are used in "mobx-poc" [Contribution guidelines for this project](docs/CONTRIBUTING.md)

 ## Prerequisite
 * Node should pre-installed globally on your computer